melvinzhang/garden/content/posts/combat_card_games.md

 * Keyforge
   * each deck is unique, procedurally generated
   * community site for online play, https://thecrucible.online/
+* Mindbug
+  * ability to steal two of your opponent's creatures
 * Marvel Snap
 * Faeria
 * Flesh and Blood TCG